Wi-Fi 8: an invisible revolution...

 Wi-Fi 8 does not seek to impress.

-It aims to reliably, stabilize, and industrialize Wi-Fi.
+It seeks to reliabilize, stabilize, and industrialize Wi-Fi.

 It is a standard: